The political bodies of the European Parliament

 The Quaestors generally meet once a month.

 Any Member may ask questions about the Quaestors’ activities.

 The Conference of Committee Chairs is the political body in Parliament that works for better cooperation between the committees.

-The Conference of Committee Chairs consists of the chairmen of all the standing and temporary committees; it elects its chairman.
+The Conference of Committee Chairs consists of the chairs of all the standing and temporary committees; it elects its chair.
 The Conference of Committee Chairs generally meets once a month in Strasbourg during plenary sittings.

 The Conference of Committee Chairs may make recommendations to the Conference of Presidents on the committees’ work and the agendas for plenary sittings.

 It can also advise the Conference of Presidents if there is disagreement as to which committee should be responsible.

 The Bureau and Conference of Presidents may delegate certain tasks to the Conference of Committee Chairs.

 The Conference of Delegation Chairs (CDC) is the political body in the European Parliament that coordinates the work of the House's 45 standing delegations.